-The garden will showcase a restored bosque with a canopy of mature cottonwoods and an understory of native trees and bushes.
-The natural area already attracts interesting wildlife, including roadrunners, kestrels, porcupines and great-horned owls.
-The palatte of plantings includes species used by animals for forage and shelter, and Botanic Garden staff expect wildlife sightings to increase as the habitat is restored.
+The garden showcases a restored bosque with a canopy of mature cottonwoods and an understory of native trees and bushes.
+The natural area attracts interesting wildlife, including roadrunners, kestrels, porcupines and great-horned owls.
+The palette of plantings includes species used by animals for forage and shelter, and Botanic Garden staff expect wildlife sightings to increase as the habitat continues to be restored.

 Wetlands and shaded paths provide quiet places to watch for animals.
 The Cottonwood Gallery, which opened on August 30, 2013, is part of the original vision for the Botanic Garden that was created in the 1990s.
 BioPark staff will continue to develop the exhibit with native plantings, an educational space and expanded trails.

 Gak gak gak gak gak, a Cooper’s hawk calls from a nest high in the branches of a cottonwood in the new Cottonwood Gallery.
 Moments earlier the raptor had sailed overhead to the nest while three staff and volunteers quietly discussed wildlife of the bosque.
 This project started in earnest in January with the idea to restore, conserve and exhibit the native riparian habitat already a part of the BioPark property.
 Historically, the Rio Grande periodically flooded beyond the reaches of its current banks, over the land that is now the BioPark and as far east as 2nd street.
 The meandering course of the river created wetlands and oxbows, supporting a dynamic ecosystem.
 No longer influenced by natural flooding, the community of plants changed–hearty invasive species moved in and recreation activities along the bosque (and in old "San Gabriel Park") took their toll on the land.